rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/02-javascript-and-webassembly.md

 ### Basic usage of the toolkit

-For instructions on a basic usage of the JavaScript version of the toolkit, see the [Getting started](/web-based-notation/getting-started.html) section of the [Tutorial 1: Web-based notation](/web-based-notation/) chapter.
+For instructions on a basic usage of the JavaScript version of the toolkit, see the [Getting started](/first-steps/getting-started.html) section of the [Tutorial 1: First steps](/first-steps/) chapter.

 ### Building the toolkit